voldenet/weechat-scripts/README.md

     - :g ( ¬‿¬)
     - :s ┐(´～`；)┌
     - :i （´_ゝ`)

+  You can easily add, list and remove combinations:
+  `/ie list` - lists all emotes in the buffer
+  `/ie add _x :-)` - adds a replacement _x, the emoticon can contain spaces `/ie remove _x` - removes replacement _x
+  `/ie on` - enables replacements
+  `/ie off` - disables replacements
 - [mass_cmd.pl](mass_cmd.pl)
   - gives you an ability to invoke a command for all nicks in buffer:
     - `/mass_cmd hello, {nick}`